kieranpotts/dotfiles/docs/installation.md

 # Installation

 To install these dotfiles, fork-and-clone the upstream repository to any location on your local machine, then follow the steps below.

-This process needs to be repeated for each environment – so, once for WSL and once for Git Bash, if using both on the same Windows machine.
+This process needs to be repeated for each environment in which you want to use the dotfiles.
+On Windows, you will need to repeat these steps, once for MSysGit / Git Bash, and again for WSL.

 ## Run the `./run/install` script

-Change to the root directory of the cloned repository and run the `./run/install` shell script.
+Change to the root directory of the cloned repository and execute the `./run/install` shell script.

 > **Important:** For Git Bash on Windows, run the terminal program as administrator.